buffeinstein/wardial/README.md

 ## Background

 The [CS40 wardialing lab](https://github.com/mikeizbicki/cmc-csci040/tree/2021fall/lab-wardialing) creates a simple script to scan all computers on the North Korean internet for web servers.
-You should complete the lab in order to get background on this assignment.
-(There is nothing to turn in for the lab, though, so you can gloss over the implementation details if you'd like.)
-The final code takes about an hour to run because it scans all ip addresses sequentially, without concurrency.

-In this homework, we will use python's async functions to build a script that can scan arbitrary sections of the internet much faster.
+We will use python's async functions to build a script that can scan arbitrary sections of the internet much faster.
 For example, the following command scans all North Korean ip addresses in only 30 seconds:

 ```